moixpo/storagesizer/readme.md

 # 📊 Streamlit Battery Simulation Demo

 This project is a **Streamlit** application that demonstrates the impact of battery size on different simulated indicators (autonomy, self-consumption ratio, etc.).
+It includes the simulation of a lot of cases that can happen in the real world: grid feeding limitation, need of a backup, need of peak shaving...

 The user can:
 - Select a battery capacity with a **slider**,